Configure Azure Blob Container Data Sets

 Resource Configuration

-You must provide containerName, kind, resourceGroup, storageAccountName, and subscriptionId.
-Additionally, you need accountName, dataSetName, resourceGroupName, and shareName to identify where the data set belongs.
+You must provide containerName, kind (set to ‘Container’), resourceGroup, storageAccountName, subscriptionId, accountName, dataSetName, resourceGroupName, and shareName.

 Immutability & Updates

-What properties can't I change after creating the data set?
+What properties can't be changed after creating the data set?

-The properties accountName, dataSetName, resourceGroupName, and shareName are immutable.
-Changing these requires recreating the resource.
+The accountName, dataSetName, resourceGroupName, and shareName properties are immutable.
+Changing any of these will force resource replacement.

 Using a different cloud?